Analysis: Who’s pulled ahead in UW’s quarterback competition?

 “It’s huge.
 You guys see it,” Donovan said of Morris’ mobility.
 “I tell the guys it’s an imperfect game drawn to perfection.
 We’re supposed to be doing this and this and this and this, and all of a sudden a (defensive) guy breaks the pocket and the coverage can’t hold up and it’s a huge play (if you scramble for a big gain) and it’s just how I drew it up.
 Not really!

 “It helps when you can get a guy that can extend plays, make things happen.
-Dylan’s got really good feet and he’s got good quickness.
+Dylan’s got really good feet, and he’s got good quickness.
 I don’t know about his 40 and all that.
 I think it’s OK.
-But he’s got good short area quickness, which I think helps him.”
+But he’s got good short-area quickness, which I think helps him.”

 It also helps the Huskies — and it’s part of the reason why Washington allowed just one sack in four games last fall.

-As for Huard — the former five-star recruit who set the state’s prep passing record the day before moving into his UW dorm — the talent is there, but it may take some time to translate.
+As for Huard — the former five-star recruit who set the state’s prep passing record the day before moving into his UW dorm — the talent is there, but it might take some time to translate.
 After operating in an air raid offense at Kennedy Catholic High School, Huard spent the spring simultaneously absorbing a playbook, memorizing verbiage, learning to take snaps under center and adjusting to a seismic step up in competition.
 As a result, his April consisted of unsurprising inconsistency — a Jackson Pollock painting of breathtaking touchdowns, erratic incompletions and head-scratching interceptions.

 Unless Huard arrives to fall camp a much more comprehensively improved player, he’ll redshirt his freshman season — and that’s OK!